KShebek/cbe504/main.typ

 From here, we will make some assumptions.
 The first assumption is that the shaft work is negligible (i.e. $accent(W,dot)_"s "=0$), which is generally true so long as the stirrers and other equipment are not drawing significant power.
-The second approximation we will make is that the kinetic energy of the fluid does not appreciably change (i.e. $dif "KE"\/dif t=0$), which is particularly reasonable for a batch reactor but even for flow reactors since the flows themselves are not drastically changing speeds.
+The second approximation we will make is that the kinetic energy of the fluid does not appreciably change (i.e. $dif"KE"\/dif t=0$), which is particularly reasonable for a batch reactor but even for flow reactors since the flows themselves are not drastically changing speeds.
-The final approximation we will make is that the change in potential energy is negligible (i.e. $dif "PE"\/dif t=0$), which is reasonable for a batch reactor but may not be reasonable for reactors in the presence of external fields (e.g. an electrochemical system).
+The final approximation we will make is that the change in potential energy is negligible (i.e. $dif"PE"\/dif t=0$), which is reasonable for a batch reactor but may not be reasonable for reactors in the presence of external fields (e.g. an electrochemical system).

 With this, we have
 $ (dif U)/(dif t) = accent(Q,dot) - P (dif V)/(dif t). $